 Estate planning is the procedure of reviewing and creating an estate to lower the taxes owed and to move properties to the right people after somebody passes away.
 The objective being that of your financial objectives are fulfilled upon your death and are not identified by a court.

 You prepare your estate through legal entities like trusts, wills, powers of attorney, healthcare proxies, and so on.
-These are important legal tools that will assist your spouse, loved ones and your family after you pass away, preventing your estate from going into probate and be settled by a judge.
+These are important legal tools that will assist your spouse, loved ones, and your family after you pass away, preventing your estate from going into probate and being settled by a judge.

 The first steps are to get your files and information in order.
 You will need the names and addresses of all the people that you would like associated with your assets.